Spadroon

-"A cutting sword of still narrower dimensions, and with a much simpler guard, approximating the small sword, was called 'Spadroon' in England; it paralleled the German cut-and-thrust rapier of the eighteenth century, known as Spadrone."
+A cutting sword of still narrower dimensions, and with a much simpler guard, approximating to that of the small sword, was called 'Spadroon' in England; it was, in fact, similar to the German cut-and-thrust rapier of the eighteenth century, which had been called Spadane or Spadrone since the disuse of the regular two-handed swords ...
+The German spadroon was a regular double-edged sword, but any very light back or shearing sword was so called in England.